 Note: If you use this option, your document’s original formatting will be lost.

 Grammarly automatically checks everything you type, making it easy to spot and fix errors quickly.
-While your document is being checked, the Assistant icon moves in a circle to indicate that checking is in progress.
+While your document is being checked, the Overall score icon moves in a circle to indicate that checking is in progress.
 You can keep typing, and Grammarly will continue checking.

 You can tell if there’s a mistake in your text by the red or yellow (advanced) underlines.
 Click on any underlined word to see Grammarly’s suggestions for it.